andrewcumming/burstcool/README.md

 	mkdir out
 	make cool

-should compile the code after setting the appropriate compiler in the makefile.
+should compile the code (you may need to change the compiler specified in the makefile to  whatever compiler you are using).

 To run the code